Hi, I’m Alex!

 Take pride in your work (be confident and don’t feel discouraged)

 Have fun!
-Enjoy the few months you are working for and socialize with your co-workers
+Enjoy the few months you are working for and socialize and build relationships with your co-workers

 Prioritize your time wisely, and finish the most important task as soon as possible!